typelevel/cats/docs/src/main/tut/datatypes/validated.md

 Let's see what changed here:

-1. In this new implementation, we're using a `NonEmptyList`, a data structure that guarantees that at least one element will be present.
+1. In this new implementation, we're using a [NonEmptyList](https://github.com/typelevel/cats/blob/master/core/src/main/scala/cats/data/NonEmptyList.scala), a data structure that guarantees that at least one element will be present.
 In case that multiple errors arise, you'll get a list of `DomainValidation`.
+2. `ValidatedNel[DomainValidation, A]` is an alias for `Validation[NonEmptyList[DomainValidation], A]`.
+When you use `ValidatedNel` you're stating that your accumulative structure will be a `NonEmptyList`.
+With `Validation`, you have the choice about which data structure you want for reporting the errors (more on that soon).
-2. We've declared the type alias `ValidationResult` that conveniently express the return type of our validation.
+3. We've declared the type alias `ValidationResult` that conveniently expresses the return type of our validation.
-3. `.validNel` and `.invalidNel` combinators let us _lift_ the success or failure in their respective container (either a `Valid` or `Invalid[NonEmptyList[A]]`).
+4. `.validNel` and `.invalidNel` combinators lets you _lift_ the success or failure in their respective container (either a `Valid` or `Invalid[NonEmptyList[A]]`).
-4. The [applicative](../typeclasses/applicative.html) syntax `(a, b, c, ...).mapN(...)` provides us a way to accumulatively apply the validation functions and yield a product with their successful result or the accumulated errors in the `NonEmptyList`.
+5. The [applicative](../typeclasses/applicative.html) syntax `(a, b, c, ...).mapN(...)` provides us a way to accumulatively apply the validation functions and yield a product with their successful result or the accumulated errors in the `NonEmptyList`.
 Then, we transform that product with `mapN` into a valid instance of `RegistrationData`.

 **Deprecation notice:** since cats `1.0.0-MF` the cartesian syntax `|@|` for applicatives is deprecated.
 If you're using `0.9.0` or less, you can use the syntax: `(a |@| b |@| ...).map(...)`.